|

 TIPS If you’re in a wheelchair and flying in to visit Santa Cruz

-(or anywhere else), try these helpful tips:
+(or anywhere else), try these helpful tips: - If you are flying with

 a motorized wheelchair, bring documentation about the type of battery your wheelchair